Exploring the Historic Places at Dybbøl in Southern Jutland

 Near Dybbøl Mill at Dybbøl Banke, the History Centre Dybbøl Banke (Historiecenter Dybbøl Banke) is a site where you can step directly into the War of 1864 and the other battles sweeping across Dybbøl Banke more than a hundred years ago.

-Als and Broagerland, two regions on each their side of Sønderborg, are both areas of scenic beauty and with great hiking options.
+Als and Broagerland, two regions on each side of Sønderborg, are both areas of scenic beauty and with great hiking options.

 Now that you are close to the German border as defined by Flensburg Fjord, you may enjoy an excellent hike in the Danish/German borderlands along the old Gendarme Path (Gendarmstien).

-Along the trail you will find another interesting site.
+Along the trail, you will find another interesting site.
 Cathrinesminde Brickworks (Cathrinesminde Teglværk) is one of the former brickworks in this part of the country, today a museum and an industrial heritage site.

 Gråsten Palace is known as the Royal family’s summer residence.